mavas/mavas/writings/RecentProblems.md

 on the TensorFlow codebase, it took my machine at least 4 minutes.
 There’s over 2 million lines of code.
 For example, there’s these 2 files tfl_ops.cc and legalize_tf.cc that each have 3700 and 2300 lines of code; it took 3+ hours to compile just those 2 files.

+- It turns out that there's a whole community of people that take the time and expertise to compile Tensorflow wheels and redistribute them, precisely b/c it's a common problem.
+See [this](https://github.com/davidenunes/tensorflow-wheels) for example.

 <!--
 ## NodeJS experience